Brett Rypien: Personal life

-Rypien is the nephew of former NFL quarterback Mark Rypien, the cousin of former LFL quarterback Angela Rypien, and a cousin-once-removed of the late Rick Rypien, an NHL enforcer who spent his entire seven-year career with the Vancouver Canucks before dying by suicide on August 15, 2011.
+Rypien is the nephew of former NFL quarterback Mark Rypien, the cousin of former LFL quarterback Angela Rypien, and a cousin-once-removed of the late Rick Rypien, an NHL enforcer who spent his entire seven-year career with the Vancouver Canucks.
 On his mother's side of the family, Rypien is the nephew of Chris Tormey, an assistant to the Ottawa Redblacks of the CFL.
 In 2019, prior to the NFL and CFL drafts, Rypien was reportedly working on formally securing Canadian citizenship; Rypien is eligible to hold dual citizenship because of his father's Canadian citizenship.